TidalWavesNode/SN10_auto-config/README.md

 ## Notes
 It is recommended for the purposes of this script to leave the generated wallet names as "default".
+You will need to manually write down the private keys as trying to copy them will cancel the scrtip.
 Always back up your private keys in a safe and secure location!

 ## Prerequisites